Book direct for 10% off

 This store requires javascript to be enabled for some features to work correctly.

 Not sure your exact dates yet?
-Don't miss out by paying later on selected tours.
+Reserve today and don't miss out (select day tours only)`

 When it comes to ancient stone circles, Stonehenge is undoubtedly the most famous.
 However, the UK is home to hundreds of prehistoric stone circles, each with its own unique history, mythology, and purpose.
 These sites date back thousands of years and provide a glimpse into the rituals and astronomical knowledge of ancient civilizations.
 If you’re looking to explore beyond Stonehenge, here are some of the most fascinating ancient stone circles across the UK.